 Wisconsin patients come to Fox Valley Plastic Surgery because the doctors and staff are highly trained, and have the utmost concern for their patients.
 Dr. Janssen and Dr. Doubek are board certified by the American Board of Plastic Surgery.
-Everyone wants to make the best choice when choosing a plastic surgeon.
-That’s a given.
-But anyone who has been through the process, will tell you that researching the options can be challenging, confusing, and even intimidating.
+Everyone wants to make the best choice when choosing a plastic surgeon, but what’s the difference between a cosmetic surgeon and a plastic surgeon?
 What does board certification mean, and why does it matter?
 This graphic gives a visual explanation.

 By opting to go to a Board-Certified Plastic Surgeon for your procedure, you are helping ensure you have the highest likelihood of getting the results you want with the safety you need.
 Board certification guarantees that your surgeon successfully completed medical school and an accredited residency program, and that they are recognized by their peers as an expert in both reconstructive and plastic surgery.
 They have dedicated years of their lives to obtaining the proper training, and they participate in ongoing education to keep up with the latest treatments and technology.
 But don’t be fooled by misleading terminology.
 While the titles might seem the same, there are key differences in the training and education of Board-Certified Plastic Surgeons compared to cosmetic surgeons (as detailed in the graphic above).